-Corfu town is one of the most charming and romantic places of the whole Greece.
+Corfu Town, one of the most charming and romantic places in Greece.

-Just 1.5 km up the hill, at the back of the Windmill, "rest" the traces of the ancient city of Corfu (8th cent.
-BC) is the green estate of Mon Repos, which spreads over 258 acres of lush vegetation and beautiful gardens, which adorn scattered fragments of ancient memory.
+Just 1.5 km up the hill, from the Windmill, stop for a short break and view the traces of the ancient city of Corfu (8th cent.
+BC) you will then further discover the Aristocratic former Palace of Mon Repos, spread out over 258 acres of lush vegetation and delightful gardens, and adorning fragments of the past and ancient memories.

-In the estate of Mon Repos, which occupies most of the hill of Analipsis (the Ascension), built his summer mansion in 1831, the British High Commissioner of the Ionian Islands Frederic Adam for the sake of his beloved wife Corfiot Nina Palatianou in plans English architect Gouaitmor (Whitmore).
+At the Palace of Mon Repos, occupying most of the hill of Analipsis (the Ascension), the British High Commissioner of the Ionian Islands Frederic Adam built his summer mansion in 1831 for his beloved 2nd wife, a Corfiot, Nina Palatianou with plans by English architect Gouaitmor (Whitmore).

-In 1864, after the Union of the Ionian Islands with Greece, the city of Corfu gave the palace and gardens in the dynasty of George I in order to use it as a summer residence.
-King George I was also the one who gave him so graphically the name Mon Repos (My Rest).
+On 21st May, 1864, after the Unification of the Ionian Islands with Greece, the city of Corfu gave the palace and gardens in the dynasty of George It was regularly used as a summer residence.
+King George I of Greece graphically gave the Palace the name Mon Repos (My Rest).

 Old and New Fortress

-Museum of Asiatic Art (Archanngel's Gabriil and Agiou Georgiou Palace which used to be the erstwhile palace of the British Commissioner)
+Museum of Asiatic Art (Archangel's Gabriel and Agiou Georgiou Palace which used to be the erstwhile palace of the British Commissioner)